pouliose/Repairs/README.md

 <li>Download it as ZIP file</li>
 </ol>

-<p>B. Create a database with name "Team1Technico" either manually or with the use of the
+<p>B. Manually create a database with name "Team1Technico"
 docker compose</p>
 <p>C. Run the application from your preferable IDE</p>